gojimmypi/IoT_BBQ/Assignments/Exercise_8.md

         volatile long myStackPointer = (long)((void*)&p);
 ```

+The address of the _next_ variable on the stack would be the current stack pointer plus the size of the latest object (or pointer) that was pushed onto the stack.

 VisualGDB has the capability of showing live FreeRTOS environment details.
 Here the newly-allocated address of `p` has a value of `0x200013F0`:

 ![stack_pointer_example](./images/stack_pointer_example.png)

 The live watch also helps us with the address of the stack pointer in this FreeRTOS thread: `0x20001418`.
-A means of determining this value directly from the inside of `[Raw TCB]` has not yet been determined.
+A means of determining this value directly from the inside of `[Raw TCB]` (shown above) has not yet been determined.

 We can also observe that FreeRTOS apparently has (72-8 = 64) bytes of overhead on the stack, probably for the pre-emptive scheduler.
 Also shown is the stack starting in this thread at `pxTopOfStack = 0x200013c8`.